 Lake Anne Village Center and Bowman Distillery/Wiehle Town Hall are significant heritage resources listed in the Fairfax County Inventory of Historic Sites.
 Additional historic sites in this Plan are also included in the inventory.
 Bowman Distillery/Wiehle Town Hall is also listed in the Virginia Landmarks Register and the National Register of Historic Places.
 Lake Anne Village Center is protected by a county Historic Overlay Zoning District.
-In June 2011, Lake Anne Village Center was determined eligible for listing in the National Register of Historic Places.
+In 2017, Lake Anne Village Center was listed in the Virginia Landmarks Register and in the National Register of Historic Places.
 A list and map of heritage resources for Reston and the surrounding area are included in the Upper Potomac Planning District Overview section, Figures 4, 5 and 6.